 Himalayan salt wall construction is an emerging trend in the interiors of spas and homes owned by lovers of all things holistic.
-These may be walls made entirely of illuminated Himalayan Salt blocks, or regular walls with panels of Himalayan Salt blocks in them.
+These may be walls made entirely of illuminated Himalayan salt blocks, or regular walls with panels of Himalayan salt bricks in them.
 Their calming hues and air-cleansing properties have made them increasingly popular as a part of or entire salt rooms, salt spas, or regular rooms in a house.

 Why Himalayan Salt?

-Salt rooms made with Himalayan salt bricks are constructed in spas and wellness centers to provide halotherapy.
+The salt rooms made with Himalayan salt bricks are constructed in spas and wellness centers to provide halotherapy.
 Halotherapy, or salt therapy, is an ancient concept that has proven to be beneficial for a variety of conditions, especially respiratory ailments.
-Illuminated Himalayan Salt blocks could provide an effect similar to halotherapy and release negative ions that could potentially have multiple health benefits.
+Illuminate Himalayan salt blocks could provide an effect similar to halotherapy and release negative ions that could potentially have multiple health benefits.

 What Are Negative Ions?

-Himalayan Salt therapy works through the release of negative ions from illuminated Himalayan Salt blocks.
+Himalayan salt therapy works through the release of negative ions from illuminated Himalayan salt bricks.
 As moisture settles on the salt, the heat from illumination causes the moisture to be released into the atmosphere in the form of negative ions.

 Benefits of Himalayan Salt Wall

-Now that you’ve been introduced to this miraculous salt and its main product (negative ions), let’s get to know the benefits of building a salt wall.
+Now that you’ve been introduced to this miraculous salt, let’s get to know the benefits of building a salt wall.

-- This looks great!
-Himalayan Salt wall can add that ’wow’ factor to your space
+- Looks great!
+A Himalayan salt wall can add that ’wow’ factor to your space

-- This could be an amazing part of your spa room at home
+- Could be an amazing part of your spa room at home

 "Want To Construct Salt Wall?
 Order Himalayan Salt Tiles, Salt Blocks & Salt Bricks In Bulk From Ittefaq Salt"